FallDownTheSystem/blog/README.md

 `npm run dev` to start a development server (with Vite).

-`npm run build` to build a production ready site, with server side generated pages.
+`npm run build` to build a production-ready site, with server-side generated pages.

 `npm run serve` to run the built site locally.